Dance

 Credits 2

-This course will introduce the beginner to the fundamentals of modern dance technique through locomotor and axial work in the center and on the floor.
+This course will introduce the beginner to the fundamentals of modern contemporary dance technique through locomotor and axial work in the center and on the floor.

 Notes

-DAN 111: BEGINNING BALLET
+DAN 111: BALLET I

 Class Program